oracle/fastr/documentation/dev/building.md

 By default no recommended packages and no 3rd party dynamic libraries are bundled in FastR.
 This can be controlled by the following environment variables:

 * `FASTR_RELEASE` set to any value switches FastR to mode, where it builds and bundles recommended packages (may take very long unless they are cached), and captures and bundles some system libraries, which requires setting `PKG_LDFLAGS_OVERRIDE` environment variable (see [below](#non-standard-system-library-locations)).
-This mode is usedfor official FastR releases and must be used when you are building a GraalVM distribution (from the `graal/vm` mx suite), but it can be further configured by using the following environment variables:
+This mode is used for official FastR releases and must be used when you are building a GraalVM distribution (from the `graal/vm` mx suite), but it can be further configured by using the following environment variables:
 * `FASTR_NO_RECOMMENDED` set to any value turns off the recommended packages build and bundling with FastR.
 Only applicable if `FASTR_RELEASE` is set.